fengjixuchui/rootkit-11/docs/report.md

 The rootkit hooks a number of system calls.
 Some of the operations it needs to perform are time intensive and doing analysis on the time taken to perform certain system calls may reveal that the system calls have been extended.

+While inline patching makes it more difficult for a rootkit detector to detect the rootkit, it's not undetectable.
+Should a rootkit detector inspect the memory of functions such as `sys_openat` and check if one of the first instructions is a jump, then it will detect the rootkit.
+Alternatively, the rootkit detector could also compare a hash of what should be in memory for those functions along with a hash of what is in memory at runtime.

+FreeBSD does not track paths along with the files they belong to.
+The rootkit uses the VFS cache to generate a path for a vnode.
+This is not guaranteed to be successful due to limitations in the kernel.
+If files such as `/boot/loader.conf` are under heavy editing, its possible that the changes will not reflect in the file.
+This can happen when file descriptors are cloned rather than created via `sys_openat`.
+There are no good solutions to this problem.
+The typical solution of handling hidden files is to hide all files with a specific name.
+This, however, hides *all* files with that name regardless of where they are in the file system.
+This is not ideal because legitiment files created by the user could be hidden.